Shelbournator/thoughts/_posts/2026-01-04-the-architecture-of-meaning.md

 Like Eliot's *Prufrock*, *Sailing to Byzantium* deals with themes of youth and old age.
 But Yeats approaches the lack of grounding differently.

-As a late Romantic, he remains interested in how experience might be grounded.
-But he is unconvinced that this can be achieved through direct, immediate perception alone.
+As an older man who has lived through the transition from Romanticism to Modernism, he remains interested in how experience might be grounded.
+But the poem feels unconvinced that this can be achieved through direct, immediate perception alone. *Prufrock* was not a happy poem, but this poem feels sader, colder, and, to me, more hopeless.

 Rather than invoking imagery that is immanent and perceptually close—as Blake does with Jerusalem, or Wordsworth does with Nature—Yeats turns to imagery that is deliberately distant.

 He invokes **Byzantium**.

-Byzantium is not Rome; it is not Athens.
+Byzantium is not Jerusalem, nor Rome, and it is not Athens.
 It is a city that no longer exists under that name.
 It survives only as an idea, a symbol, a historical memory.
-It is already abstracted from perception.
+It is already abstracted from perception, and in that sense safe from decay.

 ### The Turn to the Artificial

-For Yeats, this distant city becomes the site in which meaning is relocated.
+For Yeats, this distant city becomes the site in which **Meaning** is relocated.
 It is where the “soul clap its hands and sing,” where permanence is imagined not in flesh but in form.

 Yet this meaning is not grounded in lived experience.
 It is grounded in **Symbols**—crafted, artificial, enduring.

 To me, these symbols feel cold, inert, almost lifeless.
 They are not alive in the way that Wordsworth’s nature is alive.
 They are hammered, fixed, eternal.

 But this is exactly Yeats’ intention.
 He is not trying to recover meaning *within* existence, but to separate meaning *from* existence.
+He calls up language and imagery reminiscient of the Romantic project, but with none of the hopefulness that ones feels there.

 The attempt to ground meaning in an imagined Byzantium feels uninhabitable.
 But that uninhabitability is the point.
 Byzantium is a monument to what meaning looks like once it has been severed from life itself.